EB-5 visa: EB-5 Regional Centers

 By 2015 the RC program had "generated billions of dollars in capital investment and created tens of thousands of jobs across the country".
 By 2015, RC applications represented over 95% of all EB-5 investments.
 EB-5 investors who use RC intermediaries do not have to actively manage a business, but they lose on the rate of return.
 The Savills Studley 2015 report recommended that investors who are concerned about maximizing profits benefit from investing individually.

 In June 2015 Senators Patrick Leahy (D-Vt) and Chuck Grassley (R-Iowa) introduced legislation to "extend and significantly improve the job-creating immigrant investor visa program" and re-authorize the "EB-5 Regional Center program".
 Senator Leahy said that, since 2005, the EB-5 program had "create[d] jobs and provide[d] access to capital in communities in Vermont and throughout the country, all at no cost to American taxpayers".
 Senator Grassley added, "The EB-5 regional center program was created to benefit American communities through investment and job creation.
 In many instances the program has helped combat a stagnant economy."

 EB-5 Funding has helped rebuild the Las Vegas economy.
 The city had seen a boom in using regional centers and EB-5 funding to build new casino projects.
 In 2013 the first EB-5 project - the Downtown Grand was built followed by SLS, formerly the Sahara Hotel.
 Additional new casino projects obtaining EB-5 funding on the Las Vegas Strip included the Lucky Dragon Hotel and Casino, Dynasty Hotel Casino, Clarion Hotel, and Resorts World Las Vegas.
 Foreign investors are also being solicited to invest in Las Vegas' SLS Hotel & Casino.

 The Pennsylvania Turnpike Commission entered into a partnership with the Delaware Valley Regional Center (DVRC) in 2014 to raise half of the $416 million needed to construct the interchange between the turnpike and I-95.
 The EB-5 program will allow the Turnpike Commission through the DVRC to save about $35 million over traditional borrowing costs over five years.
 The total project generated over 5,300 permanent, full-time jobs which productively affected the region.
 The turnpike effort was supported by all levels of government affected.
 Pennsylvania Turnpike Commission's involvement enabled the DVRC to solicit and subscribe the needed 400 investors in the undertaking in 10 months.

 Major developers formed their own regional centers with the goal of soliciting EB-5 investments.
-Silverstein Properties, for example, has marketed their Downtown Manhattan The Four Seasons Restaurant as an "EB-5 investment opportunity" on their website.
 Other projects that have received EB-5 regional center funding include the Hudson Yards Redevelopment Project, the George Washington Bridge Bus Terminal, and the New York Wheel.